Cleveland Public Theatre Announces the 2017/2018 Season

 Runs January 24 – 28.
 Gordon Square Theatre.

 Conceived and led by Michael Rohd.
 Created by Sojourn Theatre and collaborators.

 Presenting Sponsor: United Way of Greater Cleveland.

 How do we tackle poverty in America?
 In our community?
 Over the course of 90 minutes, audiences listen, explore and ultimately decide how to spend $1,000 cash from that evening’s box office sales.
 An experiment in dialogue, collective decision-making, shared responsibility and the potential for art to transform our world, How to End Poverty is spectacularly eclectic in form, often delightful and occasionally uncomfortable.
 The production engages audiences alongside community experts, blending adventurous theatricality with real time, task-based connective encounters amidst strangers.
 Regional Premiere.

 Previews February 8 – 10 & 15.
 Runs February 16 – March 3.
 James Levin Theatre.

 Written by Leila Buck.
 Directed and developed by Tamilla Woodard.
-In collaboration with Varín Ayala, Monte Bezell, Osh Ghanimah, Ahmad Maksoud, Jens Rasmussen, Imran Sheikh and Rasha Zamamiri.
+In collaboration with Varín Ayala, Monte Bezell, Osh Ghanimah, Ahmad Maksoud, Jens Rasmussen, Imran Sheikh, Tamilla Woodard and Rasha Zamamiri.